Wyatt's Watchdogs

-Wyatt's Watchdogs is a 30-minute BBC1 situation comedy that starred Brian Wilde and Trevor Bannister.
+Wyatt's Watchdogs was a BBC1 situation comedy that starred Brian Wilde and Trevor Bannister.
 Created and written by Miles Tredinnick, the six-episode series was transmitted in the autumn of 1988.
-Alan J. W. Bell directed and the music was composed by Ronnie Hazlehurst.
+Alan J. W. Bell produced and directed the series, and the music was composed by Ronnie Hazlehurst.

 Although not initially written with him in mind, the series was developed as a vehicle for Wilde after he had left the cast of Last of the Summer Wine three years prior.
 Although initially getting passable ratings, the BBC felt that the sitcom had not really caught on, and it was dropped after one series; Wilde returned to Last of the Summer Wine in 1990.